inf380p/inf380p.github.io/_posts/exercises/2022-09-15-functional-turtle.md

 **Note: For this exercise, embed both the original program and your refactor of it in the post.** See below for instructions on duplicating your trinkets

 ___

 Choose a previous Turtle program you've made and **refactor** it to use at least two custom **functions** (i.e. made by you using the `def` keyword, not built-in).
 At least one of these functions should take **arguments** and at least one should **return** something.

-For bonus karma points, use some functions you have to **import** from the `random` or `math` modules.
+For bonus (karma/style) points, use some functions you have to **import** from the `random` or `math` modules.

-WHen choosing a turtle program, one that has lots of repetitive code with slight variations is a good candidate.
+When choosing a turtle program, one that has lots of repetitive code with slight variations is a good candidate.
 For instance, a program that goes to many x,y coordinates and draws a circle would be a good fit to get re-written using this function: